-- 56. "The mere receipt of an unsolicited offer does not impair the offeree's freedom of action or inaction," RESTATEMENT (SECOND) OF CONTRACTS § 69 cmt. a-in this case, the federal right to vote on a chapter 11 plan.
+- 44. "The mere receipt of an unsolicited offer does not impair the offeree's freedom of action or inaction," RESTATEMENT (SECOND) OF CONTRACTS § 69 cmt. a-in this case, the federal right to vote on a chapter 11 plan.
 11 U.S.C. § 1126(a).
 Nor does it "impose on him any duty to speak," RESTATEMENT (SECOND) OF CONTRACTS § 69 cmt. a, such as by checking an opt out box.
 Voting on a plan while failing to opt out thus cannot be equated with affirmative conduct manifesting consent to the non-debtor release.
 Just like the hypothetical creditors in Smallhold could not be forced to contribute \$100 to a college fund to benefit the debtor's CEO's children merely because they failed to return a ballot with an "opt out" box, Smallhold, 665 B.R. at 710, creditors who cast such a ballot should not be forced to make such a contribution merely because they failed to check that "opt out" box.
-11 - 57.
+10 - 45.
 State law affords no basis to conclude that consent to release third-party claims (which are governed by nonbankruptcy law) can properly be inferred from a party's failure to check an opt-out box on a ballot expressing its views about the proposed treatment of its claims against the debtor (governed by bankruptcy law).
 See supra Part II.C.
-As a result, the "general proposition" that Smallhold recognized continues to apply: "creditors must affirmatively express
+As a result, the "general proposition" that Smallhold recognized continues to apply: "creditors must affirmatively express consent to the release in order to be bound by it."
+Id. at 717 (emphasis added).

-11 The Spirit court concluded that "creditors entitled to vote who returned a ballot but did not check the opt-out box on that ballot also clearly manifested their consent to the Third-Party Releases."
-In re Spirit Airlines, Inc., No. 24-11988, 2025 WL 737068, at 21 (Bankr.
+&lt;sup>10 The Spirit court concluded that "creditors entitled to vote who returned a ballot but did not check the opt-out box on that ballot also clearly manifested their consent to the Third-Party Releases."
+In re Spirit Airlines, Inc., No. 24-11988, 2025 WL 737068, at \21 (Bankr.
 S.D.N.Y Mar.
 7, 2025).
 That is wrong because an unsolicited offer of a third-party release cannot impose a duty to speak or impair the freedom to vote on a plan.
 Further, the Spirit court erred in assuming that the failure to check an opt-out box on a ballot necessarily shows that a creditor "affirmatively chose" not to check the box.
-Id. at 21.
+Id. at \21.
 "When the circumstances are equally consistent with either of two facts, neither fact may be inferred."
 See In re Couture Hotel Corp., 554 B.R.
 369, 383 n.80 (Bankr.
 N.D.
 Tex.
 2016).
 And a failure to check an opt-out box is equally consistent with inadvertence or lack of understanding.